istresearch/scrapy-cluster/docs/topics/rest/quickstart.rst

 Typical Usage
 -------------

 Typical usage of the Rest service is done in conjunction with both the Kafka Monitor and Redis Monitor.
-The Rest service is a gateway for interacting with both of those components, and provides little functionality when use by itself.
+The Rest service is a gateway for interacting with both of those components, and provides little functionality when used by itself.

 .. warning:: This guide assumes you have both a running Kafka Monitor and Redis Monitor already.
 Please see the Kafka Monitor :doc:`../kafka-monitor/quickstart`  or the Redis Monitor :doc:`../redis-monitor/quickstart` for more information.